 Prior to leaving the office, the inspector should:

-1. Discuss the upcoming inspection with their supervisor.
-The discussion will include the facility type, the facility itself and what may or may not be expected at the location.
+Discuss the upcoming inspection with their supervisor.
+The discussion will include the facility type, the facility itself and what may or may not be expected during the inspection.

-2. Thoroughly review the facility file to identify which processes are present at the facility to be inspected, which hazardous wastes are generated at the facility, how the waste is handled at the facility, and where the wastes are transported to for treatment, storage or disposal.
-Review of previous inspection records should be used to determine whether or not the facility uses a licensed transporter to transport its hazardous waste offsite.
+Thoroughly review the regional facility file(s) to identify which processes are present at the facility to be inspected, which hazardous wastes are generated at the facility, how the hazardous waste is handled at the facility and where the hazardous wastes are transported to for treatment, storage or disposal.

+Review previous inspection records to determine whether or not the facility utilized a Pennsylvania licensed transporter to ship its hazardous waste offsite.
+Manifest records may be reviewed through access to the federal e-Manifest system.

-3. Review previous inspection reports, and note any inspection report violations.
+Review previous inspection reports and note any inspection report violations.
 It is important to note any enforcement actions present in the file and in eFACTS to determine the status of the action.

-4. Review any permits the facility may have, paying special attention to the permit conditions in these permits.
+Review any permits the facility may have, paying special attention to the permit conditions in these permits.
+Coordinate review of hazardous waste permit with regional facilities staff/permit writer.
+If appropriate, include facilities staff member on inspection and review of bonding materials.

-5. Review the regulations that pertain to that specific type of facility (generator, small quantity generator, permitted facility, permit by rule, etc.).
+Review the regulations that pertain to that specific type of facility (i.e. generator status conditions for exemption, exclusions, permitted facility, permit by rule, etc.).

-6. Ensure that copies of the proper inspection forms, inspection checklists and copies of the applicable regulations are present in the vehicle.
+Ensure that copies of the proper inspection forms, inspection checklists and copies of the applicable regulations are secured for the inspection.
+This is inclusive of tablet or other electronic devices with access to the eInspection platform.

-7. Ensure any equipment necessary for the inspection is present in the vehicle-sample bottles, sampling devices, safety equipment, camera, etc.
+Ensure any equipment necessary for the inspection is secured for the inspection (i.e. sample bottles, sampling devices, safety equipment, camera, personal protective equipment, etc.).

-8. Ensure that a camera with sufficient film or memory is available during the inspection.
-Make sure that the camera contains batteries with enough charge to complete the inspection.
-All photos taken during the inspection should be noted in the inspector’s daily logbook.
+Ensure that a Commonwealth-issued camera or an electronic device that has an integrated camera with sufficient memory is available during the inspection.
+Make sure that the device contains batteries with enough charge to complete the inspection.
+All photos taken during the inspection should be properly notated.
 The photos should be logged by photo number, date, time, facility name and should also include a description of what is being photographed at the site.
+Refrain from utilizing personal devices to take photos during inspections due to the potential for your belongings to be subpoenaed as evidence for litigation.

 Conducting the CEI Inspection

-Hazardous waste inspections should generally be unannounced and use the appropriate inspection checklist.
+Hazardous waste inspections should generally be unannounced, and inspectors should use the appropriate inspection checklist.
+Hazardous waste inspection checklists can be found on DEP’s eLibrary and in the eInspection app.
 This guidance realizes that the facility may have to be contacted prior to the inspection to ensure necessary staff is present at the facility to answer questions and address concerns.
 Inspections at facilities that have historically been identified as “problem facilities” should always be unannounced.
 Inspections must be conducted at a reasonable time or at least during normal business hours of the facility.

 The inspector should locate the designated facility and present their identification to the proper facility authority.
-The inspector(s) should also inform the facility official that the purpose of their visit is to conduct an inspection of the facility.
+The inspector should also inform the facility official that the purpose of their visit is to conduct an inspection of the facility.